MANISH2246/Airplane-Crashes-Analysis/README.md

-# Airplane Crashes Analysis
+✈️ Airplane Crashes Analysis

 ![Airplane](https://img.shields.io/badge/Airplane-Crashes%20Analysis-blue)
 ![License](https://img.shields.io/badge/License-MIT-green)

-## Overview

-This repository focuses on the analysis of airplane crashes using a comprehensive dataset.
-The dataset encompasses a wide range of information related to aviation incidents, including details about crashes, fatalities, aircraft types, operators, and other pertinent aspects.

-## Motivation

-Understanding trends and patterns in airplane crashes is crucial for improving aviation safety.
-This analysis aims to provide insights into various factors contributing to crashes, thereby assisting in the development of preventive measures.

-## Analysis Queries

-A set of SQL queries has been meticulously crafted to perform diverse analyses on the dataset.
-These queries cover critical aspects such as fatalities over time, common aircraft manufacturers, distribution of fatalities by aircraft type, ground incidents, and more.

-## Dataset

-The dataset employed for this analysis is available in the `data` directory.
-It is structured with a defined schema, offering transparency into the variables and their meanings.

-## Usage

-The SQL queries provided can be utilized or adapted for further analysis or research purposes.
-Contributions, suggestions, and improvements are highly encouraged.
-If you have insights or enhancements to share, please feel free to open an issue or create a pull request.

-## Queries Overview

-1. **Top 5 Fatalities Over Time**
-   - [Query 1](queries/query1.sql): Explore the trend of fatalities over the years.

-2. **Most Common Aircraft Manufacturer**
-   - [Query 2](queries/query2.sql): Identify the most prevalent aircraft manufacturers in the dataset.

-3. **Distribution of Fatalities by Aircraft Type**
-   - [Query 3](queries/query3.sql): Analyze which aircraft types are associated with the highest fatalities.

-4. **Ground Incidents Analysis**
-   - [Query 4](queries/query4.sql): Explore the distribution and trend of incidents affecting the ground.

-5. **Operator-wise Fatality Rate**
-   - [Query 5](queries/query5.sql): Calculate and compare fatality rates for different operators.

-(Continue listing all queries and their respective links)

-## Installation

-To run these queries locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/airplane-crashes-analysis.git`
-2. Navigate to the repository: `cd airplane-crashes-analysis`
-3. Set up your database and import the dataset.
-4. Execute the SQL queries using your preferred database management tool.

-## License
+Overview

+This repository dives into a comprehensive analysis of airplane crashes using a rich dataset.
+Explore trends, patterns, and gain insights into factors contributing to aviation incidents.

+🚀 Motivation

+Understanding the dynamics of airplane crashes is vital for enhancing aviation safety.
+This analysis aims to provide actionable insights and contribute to ongoing efforts in mitigating risks and improving overall safety measures.

+📊 Analysis Queries

+Unlock valuable insights with our carefully crafted SQL queries, covering diverse aspects such as fatalities over time, common aircraft manufacturers, distribution of fatalities by aircraft type, ground incidents, and more.

+🚀 Usage

+Utilize or adapt the provided SQL queries for your analyses or research.
+Contributions, suggestions, and improvements are highly welcomed.
+Feel free to open issues or create pull requests to share insights or enhancements.

+📈 Queries Overview

+### 1. Showing Databases:
+This command lists all the available databases.
+SHOW DATABASES;

+### 2. Using the "airopalane" Database:
+This command switches to the "airopalane" database for subsequent queries.
+USE airoplane;

+### 3. Displaying Contents of "aircrashes" Table:
+This query retrieves all rows from the "aircrashes" table, displaying the complete dataset.
+SELECT * FROM aircrashes;

+4. Renaming Column in "aircrashes" Table:
+This command renames the column with the name `ï»¿Year` to `Year` in the "aircrashes" table, resolving any encoding issues.
+ALTER TABLE aircrashes
+RENAME COLUMN `ï»¿Year` TO `Year`;

+- Query 5 (Top 5 Fatalities Over Time):** Retrieves the top 5 years with the highest total fatalities in descending order.

+- Query 6 (Most Common Aircraft Manufacturer):** Lists the top 4 most common aircraft manufacturers based on the crash count.

+- Query 7 (Distribution of Fatalities by Aircraft Type):** Shows the top 5 aircraft types with the highest total fatalities.

+- Query 8 (Ground Incidents Analysis):** Provides the total number of ground incidents each year.

+- Query 9 (Operator-wise Fatality Rate):** Calculates the average fatality rate for each operator, ordered by rate in descending order.

+- Query 10 (Yearly Evolution of Crashes):** Counts the total number of crashes for each year.

+- Query 11 (Most Frequent Operator):** Identifies the operator involved in the most crashes.

+- Query 12 (Top 5 Aircraft Models with Highest Fatalities):** Lists the top 5 aircraft models associated with the highest total fatalities.

+- Query 13 (Quarterly Distribution of Crashes):** Provides the distribution of crashes by year and quarter.

+- Query 14 (Crashes in World War I):** Retrieves all records of airplane crashes that occurred during World War I (1914-1918).

+- Query 15 (Fatalities vs. Aboard Comparison):** Compares total fatalities to the total number of people aboard each year.

+- Query 16 (Geographical Distribution of Crashes):** Displays the geographical distribution of crashes, indicating regions with the highest crash counts.

+- Query 17 (Most Common Location for Crashes):** Lists the top 5 locations (cities or regions) with the highest crash counts.

+- Query 18 (Monthly Ground Incidents Trend):** Shows the trend of ground incidents over the months.

+- Query 19 (Operator-wise Ground Incident Rate):** Calculates the average ground incident rates for operators, ordered by the rate in descending order.

+- Query 20 (Countries with Zero Crashes):** Identifies countries or regions with no recorded airplane crashes.

+- Query 21 (Crashes Involving Zeppelins):** Counts the number of crashes involving zeppelins.

+- Query 22 (Operators with the Highest Average Fatalities per Crash):** Lists the top 5 operators with the highest average fatalities per crash.

+- Query 23 (Months with the Highest Percentage Increase in Crashes Year over Year):** Determines months with the highest percentage increase in crashes year over year.

+- Query 24 (Countries with the Highest Ground Incident Rate):** Identifies countries or regions with the highest average ground incident rates.

+- Query 25 (Average Fatalities per Quarter Over the Years):** Calculates the average fatalities per quarter over the years.

+- Query 26 (Analysis of Crashes with Multiple Fatalities):** Provides the count of crashes with multiple fatalities for each year.

+- Query 27 (Crashes with a High Number of Aboard but Low Fatalities):** Retrieves crashes with a high number of people aboard but low fatalities.

+- Query 28 (Aircraft Models with the Highest Ground Incidents):** Lists the top 5 aircraft models with the highest total ground incidents.

+- Query 29 (Operators with the Highest Ground Incident Rate):** Identifies the top 5 operators with the highest average ground incident rates.

+- Query 30 (Aircraft Types with the Highest Average Fatalities per Ground Incident):** Lists the top 5 aircraft types with the highest average fatalities per ground incident.

+- Query 31 (Distribution of Crashes by Aircraft Manufacturer and Year):** Provides the distribution of crashes by aircraft manufacturer and year.

+- Query 32 (Months with the Highest Number of Ground Incidents):** Identifies the months with the highest number of ground incidents.

+📜 License

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use and adapt the code, respecting the terms outlined in the license.

----

-This detailed README provides potential users and contributors with a comprehensive understanding of the purpose, contents, and goals of your repository.